-Towards sound public procurement system in Serbia
+Towards a sound public procurement system in Serbia

-The project Toward Sound Public Procurement System in Serbia is being realized in the partnership with The Association of Professionals in Public Procurement of the Republic of Serbia, and with support of The Delegation of the European Union to the Republic of Serbia.
+The project Toward a Sound Public Procurement System in Serbia is being realized in the partnership with The Association of Professionals in Public Procurement of the Republic of Serbia, and with support of The Delegation of the European Union to the Republic of Serbia.

 In December 2016, Serbia has opened Chapter 5 – Public Procurement in the EU accession negotiation process.
 Despite the legislation, the adopted strategy and other documents aiming to improve the public procurement area and to reduce the possibilities of corruption, the public procurement system is still being considered as one of the major corruption generators by all relevant sources.

 This fact is clearly illustrated by the average number of bidders per tender (around 2), indicating low trust in the system by the business sector.
 The purposefulness of the specific procurements is often questionable (i.e. are the services, goods or works procured really needed in the first place?
 Have they had any positive effect to public interest?); feasibility of procurements has rarely being considered in the PP planning process (i.e. whether the procured items can be applied at all in a given situation) and the “best value for money” principle has not been recognized as a major factor of sound management of public funds and public needs.